Linuxfabrik/lfops/roles/php/README.md

 By default this role does not select a PHP version.
 It installs the latest version the configured repos offer.
 On RedHat that is deterministic, because the module stream pins the version at repo level: use [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) beforehand to choose it.

 Debian has no repo-level equivalent.
 Its unversioned metapackages (`php-cli`, `php-fpm`, `php-curl`, ...) point at whatever the configured repo declares as its default, which never moves within a Debian release but does move with the [sury](https://packages.sury.org/php/) repo, whenever sury promotes a new PHP version.
 On a sury host an ordinary `apt upgrade` therefore migrates PHP to a new major version without anyone deciding to.
-Set `php__version` to take that decision yourself.
+Set `php__version` to prevent that.

 Consuming roles that inject `php__modules__dependent_var` on Debian must build the package names from the detected version, for example `php{{ __php__installed_version }}-curl`, because the unversioned names would reintroduce exactly that drift.
 See `roles/nextcloud/vars/main.yml` for the platform-keyed pattern.